-OSHA issued a National Emphasis Program (NEP) for inspecting facilities with highly hazardous chemicals (HHCs) in amounts at or greater than the threshold quantities listed in 29 CFR 1910.119 on November 29, 2011.
+OSHA will modify the National Emphasis Program (NEP) for inspecting facilities with highly hazardous chemicals (HHCs) in amounts at or greater than the threshold quantities listed in 29 CFR 1910.119 by

+October 1, 2015 and may include Petroleum Refineries (NAICS 32411).
 Programmed inspections will be conducted in facilities that are known to OSHA as having a risk of catastrophic releases.
 Unprogrammed inspections will take place in PSM-covered facilities as described in this Instruction.
 This NEP does not apply to Petroleum refineries (NAICS 32411).